bensadeh/circumflex/README.md

 ## Features
 - Overview of top submissions
-- Comment section can be read in `less`
+- View comments in `less`
-  * Comments are wrapped and color-indented
-  * Comments are properly formatted
+  * Comments are wrapped, color-indented and formatted
   * OP and moderators are labelled

 <p align="center">